State v. Reid

 State v.
 Reid, 194 N.J.
 386, 954 A.2d 503 (N.J.
-2008), was a criminal court case in which the New Jersey Supreme Court ruled that Internet service provider (ISP) subscribers have a reasonable expectation of privacy in the identifying information they provide to ISPs.
+2008), was an American criminal court case in which the New Jersey Supreme Court ruled that Internet service provider (ISP) subscribers have a reasonable expectation of privacy in the identifying information they provide to ISPs.
 This case has helped place New Jersey at the forefront of the states committed to providing their residents with broader privacy protections than those available under federal law.

 The issues under the court's consideration were: 1) do ISP subscribers have a protected privacy interest in their subscription information; 2) how is it proper for law enforcement officials to gain access to that information; and 3) what is the proper remedy when law enforcement officials gain access to that information by unlawful means?

 Case background

 Facts

 Shirley Reid, an employee of Jersey Diesel, had been away from her job on disability leave.
 Reid returned to work on the morning of August 24, 2004 and had an argument with Timothy Wilson, the company's owner, about her temporary light duty assignment.
 At 9:57 a.m., someone accessed Jersey Diesel's account on website of its supplier Donaldson Company, Inc..
 At 10:07 a.m., that person changed the account's password and changed the shipping address to a non-existent address.

 Donaldson contacted Wilson to notify him of the change made to his company's account.
 The supplier provided Wilson with the IP address of the user who accessed Jersey Diesel's account.
 Wilson then contacted the ISP, Comcast, who refused to disclose the identity of the user without a subpoena.
 Suspecting Reid because she was the only employee who knew the company's username and password, Wilson reported the occurrence to the Lower Township Police Department on August 27.

 Comcast revealed Reid to be the subscriber a week after being served with a subpoena duces tecum by the Lower Township Municipal Court on September 7.
 On the basis of that information, Reid was arrested on October 9 and indicted for second-degree computer theft on February 22, 2005.